vishweshs4/kill-the-newsletter/README.md

 Contributing
 ------------

+The recommended way to run the application is using [Docker Compose][docker-compose].
+It sets up everything you need, including the [ngrok][ngrok] tunnel to make testing incoming e-mails easy.

 This is a pretty standard [Ruby on Rails][ruby-on-rails] application.
 The proper [Ruby][ruby] version and dependencies to run are listed on the `Gemfile`.